 Today, the Gryphon Carolers is a 40-voice ensemble with guitar, piano, mandolin, fiddle, saxophone, bassoon, bass, percussion, and more.

 Among the pieces on this year’s program is Ed Johnson’s sparkling version of “Hark!
-The Herald Angels Sing” in baião rhythm.
-The baião is a rhythmic style originating from the northeast of Brazil.
-This infectious groove serves as a unique setting for this long-cherished traditional carol and helps to illustrate how musical styles from different cultures continue to "mash" together in new exciting ways.
+The Herald Angels Sing” in Brazilian baião rhythm.
+This infectious groove serves as a unique setting for this long-cherished traditional carol.
 Kristen Strom, noted Bay Area saxophonist, is a featured instrumentalist on the piece.

 Carol McComb’s evocative “Christmas In The Deep South” resonates on multiple levels.
-Her arrangement beautifully weaves together two traditional Appalachian songs with an African-American gospel song.
+Her arrangement weaves together two traditional Appalachian songs with an African-American gospel song.
 The piece conjures a stranger walking the streets of a small southern town on Christmas Eve.
-“As he walks,” says McComb, “he can hear music coming from two churches on opposite sides of town -- the white church and the black church.
-When he is halfway between them, the music from both sources blends into one unified song.”
+“As he walks,” says McComb, “he can hear music coming from two churches on opposite sides of town — the white church and the black church.
+When he is halfway between them, the music from both sources becomes one unified song.”